wandb/docs/docs/guides/registry/create_registry.md

 ---

 # Create a custom registry
-Create custom registry within an organization.
-This is particularly useful for organizing project-specific requirements.
+Create a custom registry within an organization.
+Custom registries are particularly useful for organizing project-specific requirements that differ from the default, core registries that W&B provides.
 For example, you might need a registry dedicated to storing experiment configurations or hyperparameters for a specific research project.

-:::info
+:::caution
-W&B Registry is is private preview and in active development.
-Artifact types cannot be edited once defined.
+W&B Registries is in active development.
+Currently, you can not remove an artifact type once it is defined.
 :::

 1. Navigate to the Registries App in the W&B App UI.